What is CSA?

 How many people can a CSA box feed?

-Depending on your eating patterns, a box will feed approximately 1-4 people, usually 2-3 people is a good number.
-But it is flexible.
+Depending on your eating habits, a box will generally feed 2-3 adults or 2 adults and 2 children.
 Some members use the CSA as their sole source of produce during the season.
 Others use it to supplement what they are already buying at farmer’s markets or the store.

 When are the CSA pickup days and times?

-CSA picku times will be confirmed closer to the beginning of the season.
-The proposed delivery day for 2012 is Wednesday.
+CSA pickup times will be confirmed closer to the beginning of the season.
+Depending on pick up location the delivery day will be Tuesday, Wednesday or Thursday.
 The pickup times vary by location as well.
-Usually the pickup window is between 3-7:30pm.
+Usually the pickup window is between 3:00pm-7:30pm.

 What if I can’t pick up my box during the allotted time?
 Or, what if I'm on vacation?